nathansidles/image-editing/README.md

 ### 2.1: Local

+1. Open Docker Desktop and start the Docker Engine.
-1. Open a command line terminal.
+2. Open a command line terminal.
-2. Change directories to the directory that contains this [README.md](README.md) file.
+3. Change directories to the directory that contains this [README.md](README.md) file.
-3. Run this command:
+4. Run this command:
     ```
     docker-compose -f devsecops/local/docker-compose.yml up
     ```